 - Shaikh, N. (2004) Amartya Sen: a more human theory of development.
 Asia Society, available at http://asiasociety.org/amartya-sen-more-human-theory-development

 - Stockholm Resilience Centre: Planetary Boundaries – an update.
-About the biogeophysical feedbacks for climate change alone, see Trajectories of the Earth System in the Anthropocene.
+See Trajectories of the Earth System in the Anthropocene about the biogeophysical feedback for climate change alone.